qubole/sparklens/README.md

 sbt package
 sbt clean
 ```
-You will find the Sparklens jar in target/scala-2.11 directory.
-Make sure scala and java version correspond to those required by your spark cluster.
-We have tested it with java 7/8,
+You will find the Sparklens jar in the `target/scala-2.11` directory.
+Make sure the Scala and Java versions correspond to those required by your Spark cluster.
+We have tested it with Java 7/8,
-scala 2.11.8 and spark versions 2.0.0 onwards.
+Scala 2.11.8 and Spark versions 2.0.0 and onwards.

-Once you have the Sparklens jar available, add the following options to your spark submit command line:
+Once you have the Sparklens JAR available, add the following options to your `spark-submit` command line:
 ```
 --jars /path/to/sparklens_2.11-0.3.0.jar
 --conf spark.extraListeners=com.qubole.sparklens.QuboleJobListener